FroztySeven/GL3_FlowingSilver/README.md

 December 10, 2019:

-> This project is now complete for our game lab 3 semester!
+This project is now in a complete state to our game lab 3 semester.
+Thanks to everyone in the team who participated in the development and reach the project's current state!

+---

 Check out the project's release page: https://froztyseven.itch.io/flowingsilver